arcus-azure/arcus.eventgrid/docs/features/deserializing-events.md

 // Parse directly from an event data type with the `.ParseFromData<>` function.
 EventGridBatch<EventGridEvent<StorageBlobCreatedEventData>> eventGridBatch = EventGridParser.ParseFromData<StorageBlobCreatedEventData>(rawEvent);
 ```

+You can find a list of supported built-in Azure events [in the official documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.eventgrid.models?view=azure-dotnet).

 ### Deserializing CloudEvent Events